SCHOOL OF MODERN GREEK

 Α1, Α2, Β1, Β2, C1, C2

-*If the Special Interest Course is not offered, Erasmus students can enroll in one of the other programs offered at the School of Modern Greek.
-The program chosen must be a duration equal to their stay at the University of Cyprus.
+*Any erasmus student can also enroll in one of the other programmes offered at the School of Modern Greek.
+If the host institution is the University of Cyprus then the courses are free of charge, otherwise the fees are the same as any other student.
+The programme chosen must be a duration equal to their stay at the University of Cyprus.

 ** Details regarding the Program as well as the Tuition Fees are subject to change.